Property Damage Liability Coverage: What It Covers and How Much You Need

 State Minimum Property Damage Liability Requirements (2026)

 Several states updated their minimums in 2025.
-Here's a snapshot of where things stand:
+Here's a current snapshot:

 State Minimum PD Liability Notes